Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx3-naive-scaling.md

 <details>
   <summary>Answer</summary>

 As we just learned, the core idea of a payment channel is to enable multiple parties to send each other off-chain transactions, resulting in instant and nearly-free payments.
 However, since these transactions are exchanged off-chain, we need a way to make sure the UTXO funding the channel is not spent on-chain in such a way that renders the off-chain transaction invalid - at least, not without both parties agreeing.
+In other words, we need to ensure that Alice **cannot** mine a different transaction that spends the UTXO in the transaction she handed to Bob.
+If she was able to do this, then Bob's transaction would be considered invalid when he tried to broadcast it, because the input is no longer **unspent**.

 To alleviate this concern, we can require both parties to lock funds in a **2-of-2 multisig** output - one public key for each channel member.
 Therefore, to spend from this output, we'll need one signature from Alice and one signature from Bob.
 This will ensure that neither Alice nor Bob can double-spend the funds they are using in the payment channel.